croz-ltd/nrich/nrich-security-csrf/README.md

 uses `AES` algorithm for encryption with key length passed in as argument (in the former configuration it is 128).
 It also accepts token expiration interval, token future threshold (allows tokes to be in the future because of unsynchronized time between the client and server).

-`CsrfPingController` is a controller that will be used as a ping call for Csrf token.
+`CsrfPingController` is a controller that will be used for a ping call for Csrf token.

-`CsrfInterceptor` is used when in Spring Web MVC environment it is an implementation of `HandlerInterceptorAdapter` and it intercepts every request verifying token for every request except excluded list and adding generated token for initial token url.
+`CsrfInterceptor` is used when in Spring Web MVC environment.
+It is an implementation of `HandlerInterceptorAdapter` which intercepts every request and verifies token for every request except excluded list.
+It also adds generated token for initial token url.
 Besides `CsrfTokenManagerService` it accepts the token name, initial token url, ping url and a list of `CsrfExcludeConfig` that contains either urls or regex that matches urls that will be skipped for CSRF token verification.

-`CsrfWebFilter` is used when in Spring WebFlux environment it is an implementation of `WebFilter` it has the same behaviour and arguments as `CsrfInterceptor` with a difference it operates in reactive environment.
+`CsrfWebFilter` is used when in Spring WebFlux environment.
+It is an implementation of `WebFilter` and has the same behaviour and arguments as `CsrfInterceptor` with a difference it operates in reactive environment.

 ## Usage